Georgi-Kalkovski/MyBookcase/README.md

 `Home` page gives you four random books for flavor.

-`All Books`, `Genres` and `My Books` work almost the same. the differences are in the names...
+`All Books`, `Genres` and `My Books` work almost the same. the differences are self-explanatory...
 If you are the creator of a book, you will see the `Edit` and `Delete` buttons on the card.
-Both Visitors and Users can see the `Summary` button which activates a summary popup.
+Both Visitors and Users can see the `Summary` button which activates a summary pop-up.

-Using the `Create Book` page, when registered, takes you to a form where you can submit only when filling it with the right information.
+Once registered, using the `Create Book` page takes you to a form where you can submit only after filling it in with the right information.
 There is a verification.
-The book name and the author are string between 2 characters and 200 for the book, 100 for the author.
-The year is number between 1 and current year.
-The genre is a select options with 'Unknown' as a default.
-The cover image must be in format .jpg/.jpeg or .png only.
+The book name and the author are strings between 2 and 200  characters for the book and 100 for the author.
+The year is a number between 1 and the current year.
+The genre is select with options, and 'Unknown' is set as default.
+The cover image must be in format .jpg, .jpeg or .png.
 The file must be .pdf format only.<br/>
 `Edit` page works as expected.
 It validates the data.
 Only the name, author, year and the genre can be changed, so be careful about those files you are uploading...<br/>
 `Delete`... it deletes.

 The images and pdf files are uploaded to `Google Drive`.
-There is a check if there is already a file with the same name inside the Google Drive folder where the magic is happening.
+There is a check to verify there isn't a file with the same name inside the Google Drive folder where the magic is happening.

 After the files are uploaded to Google Drive, the entity is uploaded to `MongoDB`.

-Trying to access a wrong page, the site takes you to the `Error Page`.
+The site takes you to the `Error Page` if you try to access a non-existent url.

 I've made cool looking `Footer` with all my platforms (please like, share and subscribe).
 There's an Arrow Up function as well and it takes you up to the top.